 This law tells you how much a truck or truck and trailer can legally haul.

-I know you’re probably thinking, Dan I thought that you could haul 80,000 pounds with any truck and trailer set up.
+I know you’re probably thinking, Dan.
+I thought that you could haul 80,000 pounds with any truck and trailer set up.
 And I thought that you could haul 52,000 pounds on any straight truck.

-The good news is that I have taken the time to break down the bridge law equation here so that you can see exactly how to do it for any Commercial Vehicle.
+The good news is that I have taken the time to break down the bridge law equation here so that you can see exactly how to do it for any commercial vehicle.

 So, let’s take a second and work through the bridge law equation for a straight truck so you can see how to do it and see it broken down step by step.